 - Standard across most film productions

-To learn more about above the line VS below the line, be sure to read our article What Does Above the Line Mean?
-For a quick and easy-to-follow breakdown of film set hierarchy amongst above and below the line personnel, check out the video below.
+To learn more about above the line vs below the line, be sure to read our article What Does Above the Line Mean?
+For a quick and easy-to-follow breakdown of film set hierarchy amongst below and above the line personnel, check out the video below.

 If you encounter any unfamiliar terms throughout this article, you can continue your filmic education by looking them up in our Ultimate Glossary of Filmmaking Terms.

 Why are crews divided this way?

 The above and below the line terms come directly from budgeting.
 Film-production budget sheets were traditionally divided into two sections by a line.
 This budgetary line is why all film crew positions are placed either above or below the ‘line.’

 Crew members placed 'below' are typically budgeted at a ‘variable rate,’ meaning that their pay can fluctuate based on certain factors affecting a production.
 If we were to look at the earnings of a best boy as an example.
 They may earn more than their standard rate on a day that runs long or pushes past lunch, and they will continue to be paid more for additional days of shooting or reshoots if they are brought back later on.